AlexanderJCS/ExoSpotter/README.md

 The final step is to call a method in the `FindPlanet` class to find exoplanets.
 The `findPlanets()` method returns a `std::vector<double>` where the `double` is the flux of the planet it detected.

+This method has an optional boolean parameter `verbose` mainly used for debugging.
+This is not recommended for production code.

 Here is some example code:
 ```cpp
 #include <unordered_map>